 Several occupations in Canada are regulated for public safety or consumer protection.
 Each province regulates its own requirements for these professions.
 Some of these occupations include doctors, nurses, engineers, psychologists, lawyers, electricians, etc.

-Steps that the new immigrant (working in a field that requires registration) will have to take, is:
+Steps that the new immigrant will have to take IF THey are working in a field that requires registration:

 One organization that may be used to evaluate qualifications is the Canadian Center for International Credentials.

 An immigrant should search in the province of his or her choice, for the correct professional organization and determine the correct procedure.